 - Each 20 credit module has a notional 200 hours of learning achieved through class contact time in lectures, seminars and workshops, directed learning and independent study.
 A student usually takes six modules each year.

-Modernity on Screen/ Dissertation or Project/ Creative Entrepreneurship/ Plus two options.
+Modernity on Screen/ Dissertation/ Creative Entrepreneurship/ plus two options

 Irish Leaving Certificate:

 Access to Humanities/ Arts/ Business/ Social Sciences/ Film and Television.
-Applications welcomed from mature students with relevant qualifications/ experience.
+We welcome applications from mature students with relevant qualifications/ experience.

 Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
 A Level: BBB in relevant subjects.
-Years 2 & 3 - HNC & HND: relevant qualifications will be considered for advanced entry.
+Years 2 & 3 - HNC & HND: relevant qualifications will be considered with B/ CB in the graded units.